comphy-lab/basilisk-C/README.md

 - User guides
 - Technical documentation

+### Tips and Troubleshooting

+For tips on installing Darcs and resolving common issues, please refer to our [Tips.md](Tips.md) file.

 ### Contributing

 While this is a fork maintained for tracking specific issues, we welcome contributions that help improve the codebase.
 Please ensure your contributions align with the main Basilisk project's coding standards and practices.